 To Mark An American Queen's Funeral, Buckingham Palace Plays 'Respect'

 Aretha Franklin is being laid to rest in Detroit, in a ceremony attended by legendary musicians and a former president.
-In the U.K., the queen of soul was also honored on Friday at Buckingham Palace, where a military band played "Respect."
+In the U.K., the Queen of Soul was also honored on Friday at Buckingham Palace, where a military band played "Respect."

 The palace's famous changing of the guard took place just before Franklin's funeral was set to begin in the U.S. — and the Band of the Welsh Guards, which provides music during the ceremony, took the moment to honor her.